Maradox/osmdroid-wiki/Upgrade-Guide.md

 ### Scale Bar

 If you were using the ScaleBarOverlay, the constructor has changed from passing in `Context` to `MapView`.

+### Changed to the Resource Proxy

+There were some changes to the resource proxy interface.
+If you inherit from one of the provided implementations, you're probably good to go.

 ## From version v4.3 to v5.0.1